 I know it can be tempting, especially when you are starting out, to try to be all things to all people.
 But trust me, once you find your niche people will be seeking you out!
 So, consider the following: What makes your products or service unique?
 Are their enough clients in a particular area that is underserved whom you could service?
 Is this area something that interest you and you could see yourself designing for an extended period of time?
 Are there legs to expand?

 Tips On Prioritizing Your Work Flow

 Being a business owner means you have to wear many different hats.
-You have to be the designer, the sales person, the accountant, the social median and PR person.
+You have to be the designer, the salesperson, the accountant, the social media and PR person.
 The list goes on and on!
 And if you are just starting out it may only be you steering the ship.

 So, how do you get it all done, and still make time for you, and keep it all under control without going crazy?
 You need a plan!

 Start by making a list of everything you need to do.
 Then try to group the tasks together that are similar such as creating emails content, social media content, etc. This is called batching your work.
 Next, plot it all out on a calendar scheduling each batch of tasks for certain days.
 Perhaps one week you do all accounting, billing, invoicing, etc. One week you can do all content.
 One week you schedule all appointments and make calls to clients.
 You will be surprised how much you can get done when you don’t have a million to-do tasks running around in your head to distract you!